AG11101/Pizzeria_Project_Clone/README.md

 ```

 ### Frontend Technology
-> 🚧: Describe your views and what APIs is used on which view.
-If you don't have access to the Internet Technology class Budibase environment(https://inttech.budibase.app/), please write to Devid on MS teams.

 The frontend was created using Budibase.
-It follows a modular structure based on three main pages:
+It follows a modular structure:

-- **Home Page (Use Case 100)**
+- **Home Screen (Use Case 100)**
-  The homepage allows users to:
-  - Search for teams or players
-  - Navigate to the Player View and League View using UI buttons

- - **Player Page (Use Case 200)**
-   The player page view presents a table listing all players and their statistics.
+  The home screen displays only the top ten players according to the total points they have.
   Users can:
-   - Filter and sort statistics
-   - Search for specific players
+  - View table
+  - Sort table according to each attribute (either descending or ascending)
+  - Navigate to all other screens
-   Admins can
+  Admins can:
-   - Add, alter or delete player data via the connected backend API
+  - Same as Users

   APIs used:
   - `GET /api/players`
-   - `POST /api/players`
-   - `PUT /api/players/{id}`
-   - `DELETE /api/player/{id}`

-- **League Page (Use Case 300)**
+  - **League Rankings Screen (Use Case 300)**
-  The league view shows rankings and team performance statistics.
+  The league view shows rankings and team performance statistics of the entire league.
   Users can:
-  - View and filter rankings
+  - View table
+  - Sort table according to each attribute (either descending or ascending)
-  - Navigate back to home or Player pages
+  - Navigate to all other screens
   Admins can:
-  - Add, alter or delete rankings, teams and leagues
+  - Same as Users

   APIs used:
-  - `GET /api/leagues`
-  - `GET /api/rankings`
   - `GET /api/teams`

-  - and the corresponding `POST`, `PUT`, `DELETE` endpoints
+ - **Player Stats Screen (Use Case 200)**
+   The player stats screen view presents a table listing all players and their statistics.
+   Users can:
+   - Sort table according to each attribute (either descending or ascending)
+   - Search for specific players with text fields "name" and "lastName"
+   - Navigate to all other screens
+   Admins can:
+   - Same as Users

+   APIs used:
+  - `GET /api/players`

+- **Login Screen**
+  The login screen displays the login for the admins so certain tasks can be done in the dashboard screen after a successful login.
+If the login is successful the other components in the dashboard are able to be accessed, if not successful a message will pop up.
+  Users can:
+  - Try to login using the fields Username and Password
+  - Navigate to all other screens
+  Admins can:
+  - Same as Users
+  - In addition: Able to login as admins when using Username: **myadmin** and Password:**1234567**
+  - Navigate to dashboard screen with visible fields for actions

+  APIs used:
+  - `GET /user`

+- **Dashboard Screen (includes Use Cases 102, 202 and 302)**
+  The dashboard screen is the place where most of the actions are able to be made as a admin.
+  Users can:
+  - Aren't able to do anything
+  - Navigate to all other screens
+  Admins can:
+  - Create, delete and edit players
+  - Create, delete and edit teams
+  - Logout of the dashboard by pressing a button
+  - Navigate to all other screens

+  APIs used:
+  - `POST /api/teams`
+  - `DELETE /api/teams/{{id}}`
+  - `PUT /api/teams/{{id}}`
+  - `POST /api/players`
+  - `DELETE /api/players/{{id}}`
+  - `PUT /api/players/{{id}}`

 ## Execution
 > 🚧: Please describe how to execute your app and what configurations must be changed to run it.